 Step One: Complete an Advising Application

-- Click here to complete your My Global Connection advising application (Note: this is NOT an application to study abroad).
+- Complete your My Global Connection advising application (Note: this is NOT an application to study abroad).

 Step Two: Attend an Advising Session

-- Click here to for the study abroad advising schedule.
+- View the study abroad advising schedule.
 The MSU Study Abroad team provides weekly advising.
-Attend a schedule session to ask questions about programs and the application process.
+Attend an advising session to ask questions about programs and the application process.